massgov/openmass/README.md

    ahoy up
    ```
 1. Verify that your development site responds by opening any Windows browser and navigating to http://mass.local.
 It is expected that the CSS is broken.
 We'll fix that soon.
+2. Install and configure a code editor from the approaches below.
+The first approach is recommended:
+    1. Install an X Server app in order to run GUI apps in Linux.
+See https://ddevhq.org/ddev-local/ddev-local-and-phpstorm-debugging-with-wsl2/ (_Linux PHPStorm section_)
+        1. Note: Moshe picked [VcXsrv](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242) instead of [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q) - either should work.
+[VcXsrv blurry font fix](https://medium.com/@promiselchin/fixing-blurry-fonts-on-wsl-with-x-server-816b4a4f855f).
     1. Install [Visual Studio Code from](https://code.visualstudio.com/) Microsoft.
 This will be your code editor.
 Also install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-1. In VS Code, run the command _Attach to Running Container_ and pick the `drupal` container.
+In VS Code, run the command _Attach to Running Container_ and pick the `drupal` container.
         1. You should see a green `Connected massgoc/drupalcontainer` in lower left.
 This means that Remote Container extension is connected and working.
-You may now browse the codebase, and make changes.
-The codebase you are editing canonically lives in the Ubuntu filesystem (e.g. /home/), not in the Windows filesystem (/mnt/c), because you'll get vastly superior performance on the Ubuntu filesystem.
+1. You may now browse the codebase, and make changes.
+The codebase you are editing canonically lives in the Ubuntu filesystem (`/home/`), not in the Windows filesystem (`/mnt/c`), because you'll get vastly superior performance on the Ubuntu filesystem.
-1. Create a `.env` file at the root level of the project by copying the example file shipped with the `openmass` repo.
+7. Create a `.env` file at the root level of the project by copying the example file shipped with the `openmass` repo.
 Review and edit your .env file.
 Restart Docker for changes to take effect.
 Note that the `.env` file is ignored in `.gitignore` and will not be tracked or pushed to Github.
     ```
     $ cp .env.example .env
     ```